 I have thoroughly enjoyed my journey through Georgette Heyer’s extensive output and I feel inspired to do much re-reading.
 However, I will have to make do with the sole Heyer title residing on the landing bookshelves.
-This is an Orange Penguin edition of The Devil’s Cub (1954, originally published in 1932).
+This is an Orange Penguin edition of The Devil’s Cub (1954, first published in 1932).
 The original price of this volume was 2/6 though I see from the inside cover that I paid £1.50 for it in 2001.
 It is still in good condition so it was money well spent despite the inflationary price.

-This is a title that I have read and then re-read many times.
+The Devil’s Cub is a title that I have read and then re-read many times.
 It is possibly my favourite Heyer, though in truth it would be tricky to decide which of her forty-six titles is my favourite.
 I think I have read most of her books, barring only a couple of her contemporary novels that Heyer suppressed and that I have not yet managed to locate.
 I have a feeling that either I’ll need to be very lucky or very wealthy to get hold of them.

 I wrote the short piece below about The Devil’s Cub a couple of years ago (I think) when I was inspired by reading a piece by journalist Rachel Cooke.
 Many people still tend to dismiss Georgette Heyer as just another romantic novelist without bothering to find out anything about her work.
 Some people even speak of her in the same breath as Barbara Cartland which is mystifying to a Heyer fan like me.
+Heyer’s heroines had much more character and courage than any of Cartland’s creations.
+And of course, a Heyer heroine had a sense of humour!

 The Devil’s Cub Georgette Heyer